 Children with UTIs may also:

-- appear generally unwell – babies may be irritable, not feed properly and have a high temperature (fever) of 37.5C or above
+- appear generally unwell – babies and young children may be irritable and not feed or eat properly

 - wet the bed or wet themselves

 Older, frail people or people with a urinary catheter